1834 looting of Safed: Attack

 Other reports suggest the attack was more violent.
 Isaac Farhi (d.
 1853) described how several Jews were killed and raped in the attack.
 Men, women and children were robbed of their clothes and then beaten.
 Some fled into the surrounding fields and remained naked "like wild animals" until the danger passed.
 12 year-old Jacob Saphir was among refugees who found sanctuary in the adjacent village of Ein al-Zeitun, assisted by a sympathetic Arab sheikh.
 He describes how for the first three days they had nothing to eat and how they hid in fear of their lives for forty days.
 Afterwards, they had found their homes completely ransacked and emptied; "not even small jugs, doors or windows had been left behind."
 Menachem Mendel Baum, a prominent member of the Ashkenazi community, published a book (Korot ha-ʻitim li-yeshurun be-Erets Yisrael, 1839) vividly detailing his recollections.
 He describes an aggressive onslaught, including one incident in which a group of elderly Jews, including pious rabbis, were beaten mercilessly while hiding in a synagogue.
 In May 1934, an article appearing in Haaretz by Palestinian historian and journalist Eliezer Rivlin (1889–1942) described the event of 100 years earlier in detail.
-His article, based on similar first-hand accounts, tells of how the head of the community, Israel of Shklov, was threatened with his life and another rabbi who had fled to the hills seeking refuge in a cave was set upon and had his eye gouged out.
+His article, based on similar first-hand accounts, tells of how the head of the community, Yisroel ben Shmuel of Shklov, was threatened with his life and another rabbi who had fled to the hills seeking refuge in a cave was set upon and had his eye gouged out.
 Rivlin states many Jews were beaten to death and severely wounded.
 An estimated 500 Torah scrolls were destroyed.
 Valuable antique books belonging to the 14th-century rabbi Isaac Aboab I were also lost.
 Jewish homes were ransacked and set on fire as looters searched for hidden gold and silver.